 The headline act is Mike Vernon and the Mighty Combo, a six piece band paying homage to the R&B greats of the 40's and 50's.
 Mike himself is a legendary name in the world of blues recording, having worked with just about everyone from Eric Clapton, Peter Green and Muddy Waters, through to Stevie Winwood, Cleo Laine, Keith Richards and Ten Years After.
 Describing himself as a born again rhythm and blues singer, Mike has put together a really top notch group of musicians, prompting Radio 2's Paul Jones to say "In fact it's a sensational band actually!"

 The Festival Committee are hugely grateful to sponsors and supporters Domicilium Ltd, James

 Osborne Financial Services, IOM Arts Council, Manx Radio, Events Services, Peter Norris Music, and

 As always The Big Wheel Blues Festival will be a fundraising event for local charities run entirely by volunteers.

-Money raised in 2014 will again be going to the Isle of Man Children's Centre who will be organising a variety of family fun activities at the festival
+Money raised in 2017 will again be going to the Isle of Man Children's Centre who will be organising a variety of family fun activities at the festival

 We look forward to seeing you soon.